-Develop sustainable architecture to rationalize applications is the most carbon-efficient use case with 11% operational cost savings.
+Develop sustainable architecture to rationalize applications is the most carbon-efficient use case with

+11% operational cost savings.

-Intel developed the Software Development Assistant, which enables programmers and engineers to take energy measurements from a system as it executes specific workloads.3
+Intel developed the Software Development Assistant, which enables programmers and engineers to take energy measurements from a system as it executes specific workloads.3 utilization is the most carbon-efficient use case with a 9% operational cost savings.

-46% of organizations have launched pilots and 12% have deployed initiatives in this category1
+• 46% of organizations have launched pilots and 12% have deployed initiatives in this category1